plasmatic1/cp-tools-console/readme.md

 - `cptools-companion-server`
     - Aliases: `cpserv`
     - Opens a HTTP server to listen for requests from `competitive-companion`
-        - Automatically uses those to create sample files
+        - Automatically uses those to create data files for sample in/output along with source files from a template (optional)
+    - Note: If on linux, the companion listener also creates shebangs for both input and source files and `chmods`s them so that they are directly executable

 ## Stress Testing